 The supplement should be readable by both human and machine, optimally through the use of distinct formalized languages optimized for each audience.

 Unsurprisingly, even in the predominant English science press, research is conveyed in multiple types of languages: the simple vernacular language the provides a top-level simplistic understanding, a precise, technical terminology necessary to convey methods to experts and to aid in reproducibility, and increasingly, semi-structured English to aid in computer parsing and automatic text retrieval, indexing, summarization and search.
-This language is similar to what's been described for the structured digital abstract and the structured table.
+This language is similar to what's been described for the structured abstract . and the structured digital table

 Length limitations often preclude the adequate provision of these novel aspects of papers, and even more rarely, are they provided within the main text of a document.
 However, space constraints are less dire within the supplement where the same ideas can be expressed in multiple iterations and forms.
 In particular, in a supplement, the same idea can be expressed in multiple "language channels" and additional aspects can be introduced.
 For example, supplements can provide for relatively simplistic schematic graphics and easy to understand intuitive text that might be unnecessary for the primary audience of the paper, but are necessary to make the information accessible to an increasing number of multidisciplinary outsiders or even the lay public.
 Likewise, the supplement could also contain paragraphs of excessively precise scientific detail necessary primarily for reproducibility and easier parsing.